quiltdata/quilt/docs/Technical Reference.md

 #### Search limitations

 * Queries containing the tilde (~), forward slash (/), back slash, and angle bracket ({, }, (, ), [, ]) must be quoted.
 For example search for `'~foo'`, not `~foo`.
-* The search index will only pick up objects written to S3 _after_ T4 was enabled on that bucket.
 * Files over 10 MB in size may cause search to fail.
 * Indexing large or numerous files may require you to [scale up your search domain](https://aws.amazon.com/premiumsupport/knowledge-